Battle of Broodseinde: German preparations

 From the middle of 1917, the area east of Ypres was defended by six German defensive positions, the front line, Albrechtstellung (second position), Wilhelmstellung (third position), Flandern I Stellung (fourth position), Flandern II Stellung (fifth position) and Flandern III Stellung (under construction).
 In between the German defence positions lay the Belgian villages of Zonnebeke and Passchendaele.
 The German fortifications had been breached in several places since the start of the British assault on 31 July 1917.
 Ludendorff met the local commanders at Roulers on 29 September where the "complete breakdown" of the German defensive system was described to him; Ludendorff ordered a strengthening of forward garrisons by the ground-holding divisions.
 All available machine-guns including those of the support and reserve battalions of the front line regiments, were sent into the forward zone to form a cordon of four to eight guns every 250 yd.

 Ground holding divisions were reinforced by the Stoß regiment of each of the Eingreif divisions, which were moved up behind each front division into the artillery protective line, which backed on to the forward battle zone, to launch earlier counter-attacks while the British were consolidating.
 The bulk of the Eingreif divisions were to be held back and used for a methodical counter-attack (Gegenangriff) on the next day or the one after and for spoiling attacks between British offensives.
 These changes were incorporated in a 4th Army operation order of 30 September.
 Operations to inflict greater losses on British infantry under the instructions of 22 September were to continue, with more bombardment by field artillery and by using at least half of the heavy artillery ammunition allotment for observed fire on infantry positions, captured pillboxes, command posts, machine-gun nests, tracks and field railways.
 Gas bombardment was to be increased on forward infantry positions and artillery emplacements whenever the winds allowed.
 Every effort was to be made to induce the British to reinforce their forward positions, where the German artillery could engage them.

 Between 26 September and 3 October, the Germans attacked and counter-attacked at least 24 times.
 On 1 October, two regiments from the 4th Reserve and the 8th divisions and the 4th Army Sturmbattalion under the command of General von Gabain (17th Division), attacked Polygon Wood.
 The attack began at 5:30 a.m. in the area taken over from the Australians by X Corps.
 The 21st and 7th divisions and the neighbouring Australian battalion to the north forced most of the German infantry under cover in shell-holes and in no-man's-land, with massed small-arms fire.
 The German attack advanced a maximum of 140 yd at Cameron Covert, for which the 210 Reserve Infantry Regiment suffered 356 casualties.
 An attempt to renew the advance after more artillery-fire failed.
-Operation High Storm (Unternehmen Höhensturm), a bigger German organised counter-attack, intended to recapture the area around Zonnebeke which had been planned for 3 October, was postponed for a day.
+Operation High Storm (Unternehmen Höhensturm), a bigger German methodical counter-attack, intended to recapture the area around Zonnebeke which had been planned for 3 October, was postponed for a day.